ljhnsn12/Code101/activity01instructions.md

 ## Creating Your Wireframe

 Remember that a website wireframe is a "visual guide that represents the skeletal framework of a website" Think of it as an outline to your webpage.
-It provides page structure and layout, styling, color, and graphics are kept to a minimum.
+It provides page structure and layout; styling, color, and graphics are kept to a minimum.

 ### What tools to use